Millstreamu/StockTrak/README.md

 This project aims to build an auditable, deterministic portfolio management tool focused on Australian tax rules.

-## Stage 0 Status
+## Stage 1 Status

-- Python package scaffold with Typer-based CLI stub.
-- Default configuration (`config.toml`) generated automatically on first run.
+- Persistence layer implemented with interchangeable SQLite and JSON repositories.
+- Automatic schema migrations (001_init) provision the required tables and indexes.
-- Demo seeding script placeholder.
+- Demo seeding script now provisions both backends with example trades and a cached price.
+- Deterministic synthetic dataset generator (`scripts/gen_synth_50k.py`) for performance testing.

 Run the CLI help to confirm installation: